Vesylum/dark-souls-minimal-cheat-sheet/README.md

 copy it as a JSON string.
 Use **Import Progress** to paste that string into another browser or after clearing your storage to restore your progress.

+## Service Worker Cache

+The service worker caches `index.html`, CSS, JavaScript and JSON data so the site works offline.
+To force clients to update their cache, change the `CACHE_NAME` constant in `service-worker.js`.
+Older caches with different names are deleted during the service worker's `activate` event.
+You can also manually clear storage from your browser's developer tools if needed.

 ## License

 This project is licensed under the [MIT License](LICENSE).